CrowdHailer/just-job/README.md

 See a discussion on [value objects](http://insights.workshop14.io/2015/07/15/value-objects-in-ruby.html).

-Value objects are used throughout the application and so we will put them in there own directory
+Value objects are used throughout the application and so we will put them in there own directory Our instruction object is only valid for strings more than 1 character and less than 256 characters long.
+It also validates the string does not contain any angled brackets (`<>`)

 ## Install